matthewsalan/30-days-of-tailwind/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge I decided to tackle.
 The goal?
-Sharpen my front end layout & website design skills by completing 30 days (_although maybe not 30 days straight_) worth of building as close to pixel perfect as possbile designs as I can using Tailwind CSS.
+Sharpen my front end layout & website design skills by completing 30 days (_although maybe not 30 days straight_) worth of building as close to pixel perfect designs as I can using Tailwind CSS.

 ## Project Breakdown